Prof. Anne Anderson, C.S.J Board Chair, St. Joseph's Health System, Diocese of Hamilton Ontario

 From 2000 to 2009, Topping was lead minister at the Church of St. Andrew and St. Paul in Montreal.
 He also taught at Presbyterian College, part of the Montreal School of Theology, for eight years.

-Topping is a graduate of the University of Waterloo and of St. Michael’s University and Wycliffe College, both of which are part of the Toronto School of Theology.
+Topping is a graduate of the University of Waterloo and St. Michael’s University and Wycliffe College, both of which are part of the Toronto School of Theology.
 He is an ordained minister in the Presbyterian Church in Canada and is currently minister-in-association at Richmond Presbyterian Church in Richmond, British Columbia.